Latin: Cornubiae

 In the English ballad “King Arthur and King Cornwall”, the King of Cornwall is a sorcerer and the richest king in the world.
 He had once lived in Arthur’s kingdom (in Brittany) and had fathered a daughter on Guinevere (Guenevere).
 Guinevere needled Arthur with tales of Cornwall’s splendor until Arthur embarked on a quest to find the land.
 Arthur and his knights managed to tame a fiend called the Borlow-Beanie, which Cornwall owned, and they used it to gain possession of Cornwall’s magical items.
 Arthur used an enchanted sword to behead the king.

-After the departure of the Romans, Cornwall (like much of Britain), entered a period of political and cultural transition.
-It is believed that some Roman administrative structures may have continued to function in a limited capacity, while local rulers began to assert their authority.
+With the decline of Roman rule and the departure of the Romans, Cornwall, like much of Britain, entered a period of political and cultural transition.
+It is believed that some Roman administraive structures may have continued to function in a limited capacity, while local rulers began to assert their authority.
 Cornwall was organized into several smaller Celtic kingdoms or territories during this time.
-The exact number and names of these kingdoms are unclear, but Cornwall was likely divided into various smaller entities.
+The exact number and names of these kingdoms are unclear.

 Notes